 Adoptive parents have the potential to be chosen by a greater number of expectant mothers, so they will have a decreased adoption wait.

 With American Adoptions, your location doesn’t matter.
+Our team will help you find the right adoptive parents for your baby, no matter where they are.
 We can help you create an adoption plan that works for you and provides the best future for your baby, so you can connect with the perfect parents looking to adopt a newborn in Texas or in any other state.

 The following are some of the most common questions that expectant mothers have when looking for adoptive parents in Texas:

 Can I pick a family to adopt my baby?